shoudonghuang/shoudonghuang.github.io/_projects/hip_replacement_robot.md

 ## Research Team

-This project involves collaboration between UTS, The University of Edinburgh, the University of Leeds
+This project involves collaboration between UTS, The University of Edinburgh, RMIT University, and the experienced knee and hip clinicians at Concord Hospital.
-## Publications and Presentations

-Related research outputs will be listed here as they become available.